noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [...Alice is already irreplaceable to me.
 You said it’s okay to keep things the way they are now but...
 I want our relationship to go further than that.
-I want to be in a relationship where we can support each other…... where I am not only protected by Alice, but where I’m also protecting you.]
+I want to be in a relationship where we can support each other... where I am not only protected by Alice, but where I’m also protecting you.]

 [...]